tomeck8/tomeck8.github.io/blogposts/attention.md

 ## Positional Encoding
 To not only take the token identity into account, but also the position of the token, we introduce the position embedding table.
 Therefore, let's look at one more thing: Whenever you feed the input text you want to train on into the model, it won't train on the complete text at once, but take smaller blocks of text out of the text one after the other.
-These blocks of text are referred to as the _context_ and usually have a fixed length of letters, which we'll call block_size.
+These blocks of text are referred to as the _context_ and usually have a fixed length of letters, which we'll call `block_size`.

 ```python
 class Model(nn.Module):